FrederikS/vertx-dependency-injection/README.md

 }
 ```

-You can only use primitive types, `JsonObject` or some other types as parameter - you can find them [here](http://vertx.io/docs/vertx-service-proxy/java/#_parameter_types) and the last parameter always has to be the result handler also returning one of the limited types.
+You can only use primitive types, `JsonObject` and some other limited types as parameter - you can find them [here](http://vertx.io/docs/vertx-service-proxy/java/#_parameter_types) and the last parameter always has to be the result handler also returning one of the limited types.
 Both annotations `@ProxyGen` and `@VertxGen` are used by vertx for code generation.
 So we also have to add further dependencies and some build config to our project.
-To focus on code we won't list it here but you can find it in the code repository.
+To focus on code I won't list it here but you can find it in the [code repository](https://github.com/FrederikS/vertx-dependency-injection).
 According to the changes in our `FooRepository` interface we also have to change the implementation.

 ```java